top of page

 Academic and college counseling at Mercy Academy is led by the

-personal growth of students and provide them with the strategies
+School Counselor, Sarah Kaczenski, MSW/LICSW.
+At Mercy, we promote the personal growth of students and provide them with the strategies

 necessary for educational, spiritual, career, and social development.